ten-protocol/ten-whitepaper/motivation.md

 * Obscuro is trustless and decentralised.
 It takes processing from the Ethereum Layer-1 (L1) and allows lower transaction costs similar to other Layer-2 (L2) networks.
 * Obscuro leverages TEEs for privacy but not for integrity and is not affected by the limitations of hardware-based confidential computing.
 * Obscuro guarantees quick finality by synchronising the publishing of rollups to the cadence of the L1 blocks.
-* Obscuro introduces a novel mechanism to allow application developers to balance the need for user data privacy (and MEV prevention) with the need to deter long-term illegal behavior.
+* Obscuro introduces a novel mechanism to allow application developers to balance the need for user data privacy (and MEV prevention) with the need to deter long-term illegal behaviour.